akshat-shethia/Competitive-Coding-In-C-/README.md

 ## :file_folder: Organization

 Explore folders meticulously organized by topic, providing a structured learning experience for different DSA concepts.
-Each contest has its own section, capturing the essence of intense coding showdowns.
+Each contest has its own section, capturing the essence of intense coding showdowns.📑

 ## :rocket: Usage